RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Skilled technical computer users, including scientists and systems programmers, struggle to make simple apps, while less technical end-users are disempowered entirely.
 We think that it should be possible to make app development radically more accessible to experts and novices alike.

-Consider an app like iTunes.
+Consider a music player app like iTunes.
-The core user interface is pretty simple: it manages a music collection and displays a variety of custom views of that collection organized by various properties like the album, artist, or genre.
+The core user interface is simple: it manages a music collection and displays a variety of custom views organized by various properties like the album, artist, or genre.
-As anyone who has tried to _build_ an app like that knows, that conceptual simpliciy doesn't mean that the app is actually easy to build.
+As anyone who has tried to _build_ an app like that knows, that conceptual simplicity doesn't mean that the app is actually easy to build.
 As a result, we think that there are millions of these "data-centric" apps that don't exist because they are too hard to build relative to the size of their audience.

-TK drop in iTunes screenshot??

 <p>
-Our key hypothesis is that app development is hard in large part because <strong>managing state is hard</strong>.
+In data-centric apps, <strong>much of the complexity of building and modifying the app comes from managing and propagating state.</strong>
 <Aside>
 Here's an interesting thought experiment.
 Many software developers think that it is much easier to build command line tools than GUI apps, or even text-user interface (TUI) apps.